wp-plugins/facebook-ads/readme.txt

 == Changelog ==

-= 1.1 =
-* Automatic signup so that you don't need to manage extra signup information.
-Improved sweepstakes and offers.
-Better tracking.

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.

 == Upgrade Notice ==

-= 1.1 =
-* Automatic signup so that you don't need to manage extra signup information.
-Improved sweepstakes and offers.
-Better tracking.

 = 1.0 =
 * The first version.
 The big bang.
 Where it all began.